-Bamboos thrive in moist, but well-drained soil in a sheltered spot.
+Bamboos thrive in moist, but well-drained soil in a sheltered, sunny spot.
 They tolerate most soil types, but some, such as Shibatea, require acid soil or ericaceous potting compost.
 Bamboo will grow in poor soils, but not in constant wet, boggy or extremely dry conditions.

 Plant in spring so that energy stored in the bamboo's rhizomes is used to produce strong, new canes in summer.
 These rhizomes then produce roots before the plant becomes dormant from autumn to spring.